Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of the Built Environment

 Iain Borden is Professor of Architecture and Urban Culture at the Bartlett School of Architecture, UCL, where he is also Vice-Dean for Communications for the Bartlett Faculty of the Built Environment, having previously served as Director and Head of the Bartlett School of Architecture from 2001-09.

 As an architectural historian and urban commentator, my work has explored various interdisciplinary intersections of architectural history, cultural history, critical theory and urbanism.
 I am particularly interested in the ways in which urban and architectural spaces are experienced and perceived by people after the moment at which these spaces have been first constructed - that is, the various ways in which buildings and cities constantly change and evolve depending on their different uses and lives over many years and through different media.
 My inaugural professional lecture – “Machines of Possibility” (2004) – describing this approach is available for download.

 My wide-ranging research interests within architecture and urban culture are described below.
-A specialist on the history and practice of skateboarding, most recently I have been working on a history of automobile driving, urban experience and cinema, now being followed by new work on an experiential history of the buildings and spaces of London.
+A specialist on the history and practice of skateboarding, most recently I have also completed a history of automobile driving, urban experience and cinema, now being followed by new work on an experiential history of the buildings and spaces of London.
 I continue to research on skateboarding, and regularly consult and advise those wishing to engage with skateboarding and skateboarders.
 I operate extensively in the public arena, making numerous media appearances on the radio and television worldwide, while also curating and participating in exhibitions, debates, symposia, workshops and other academic and public events worldwide.

 Research by Iain Borden explores how architecture and cities are experienced and re-used by members of the public.